chrrasmussen/BlogApp/README.md

 License
 =======

-This library is licensed under the Apache 2.0 license.
+This web-application is licensed under the Apache 2.0 license.
 See LICENSE for more details.